 - Information about your billing and payment history, and information we learn from the way you manage your account;

-- Details of your interactions with us, including any which occur electronically or in person for our lawful business purposes including but not limited to: establish the existence of facts relevant to the business; to ascertain compliance with regulatory and self-regulatory practices and procedures that are relevant to the business; to ascertain or demonstrate standards that employees achieve or ought to achieve when using our communication systems; to ensure compliance with policies and procedures; to prevent or detect crime; to investigate or detect unauthorised use of the communication systems; to ensure the effective operation of the communications systems; and to determine whether received communications are relevant to the business;
+- Details of your interactions with us, including any which occur electronically or in person for our lawful business purposes including, but not limited to: establish the existence of facts relevant to the business; to ascertain compliance with regulatory and self-regulatory practices and procedures that are relevant to the business; to ascertain or demonstrate standards that employees achieve or ought to achieve when using our communication systems; to ensure compliance with policies and procedures; to prevent or detect crime; to investigate or detect unauthorised use of the communication systems; to ensure the effective operation of the communications systems; and to determine whether received communications are relevant to the business;

-- Information about your use of our services, including information about your car park usage which we collect from the software managing the car park.
+- Information about your use of our services, including information about your car park usage which we collect from the software which manages the car park.
 Some of the information we collect about you may include sensitive personal data (or special category data) as defined in the applicable Data Protection Law in Jersey (presently the Data Protection (Jersey) Law 2018);

 - If purchasing, or potentially purchasing, a property from us:

-- We may also ask for details of your mortgage arrangements or other financial arrangements to purchase your property; and
+- We may also ask for details of your mortgage arrangements or other financial arrangements to purchase your property;

-- We reserve the right to conduct credit checks with third party credit and financial institutions to confirm any information that you have provided to us,
+- We reserve the right to conduct credit checks with third party credit and financial institutions to confirm any information that you have provided to us.

 - Where we need to prepare the contract, we are about to enter into or have entered into with you;

 - To service and administer your account and to carry out our obligations arising from any contracts entered into between you and us including the provision of car park related services;